MarvellEmbeddedProcessors/linux-marvell/Documentation/filesystems/resctrl.rst

 		user can request.

 "bandwidth_gran":
-		The granularity in which the memory bandwidth percentage is allocated.
+		The approximate granularity in which the memory bandwidth percentage is allocated.
 The allocated
 		b/w percentage is rounded off to the next control step available on the hardware.
-The available bandwidth control steps are:
+The available steps are at least as small as this value.
-		min_bandwidth + N * bandwidth_gran.

 "delay_linear":
 		Indicates if the delay scale is linear or